 Power Ball party-goers should always be aware of their surroundings and at the 21 Club, we’re walking into the shadows where things are not as they appear.
 Prepare to indulge, delight and embrace the unknown for a transformative, other-worldly experience.

-Look out for Bruno Billio’s TRON209; Chelsea Culprit’s Tru Bruja; Max Streicher’s Sleeping Giants; and enjoy a series of performances curated by Tobaron Waxman of the LGBT Intergenerational Artist Residency featuring Carlotta Carlisle, Gay Jesus, Dainty Smith and Imogen Quest of Les Femmes Fatales burlesque, Tynomi Banks and Drag King Flare; with a special installation by Residency alum Michel Dumont.
+Look out for Bruno Billio’s TRON209, Chelsea Culprit’s Tru Bruja, and Max Streicher’s Sleeping Giants.
+Guests will also enjoy a series of performances curated by Tobaron Waxman of the LGBT Intergenerational Artist Residency featuring Carlotta Carlisle, Gay Jesus, Dainty Smith and Imogen Quest of Les Femmes Fatales burlesque, Tynomi Banks and Drag King Flare, with a special installation by Residency alum Michel Dumont.

 This year Sarah Keenlyside — co-owner and creative director of La Banane, CXBO Chocolates and the soon-to-open Man Ray bar à vin — will be preseting Centrepiece.
 What can you tell us about it?